Kai83822/Computer-Networking/Fundamentals_Of_Networking.md

 2. OSI seperates layers 1 and 2 for specific roles.
 The Data Link layer defines procedures to access the medium while the Physical layer specifies the hardware-level communication.
 TCP/IP does not specify.
 3. The TCP/IP model application layer includes protocols to provide specific functionality for a variety of end user applications.
 The OSI model layers 5,6 and 7 provide reference for application software developers and vendors to produce products operating on the network.

+## Data Transfer

+### Data Encapsulation
+In order for data to be transmitted successfully across the network, it needs to be *encapsulated with the sufficient addressing and control information* for it to move from source to destination.
+The type of information will depend on whether the destination is in a local or remote network.

+### Message Segmentation
+Message can be delivered more efficiently from source to destination by dividing it into smaller manageable pieces (segmentation) Each segment goes through the same process to reach the destination.
+When all the pieces arrive at the destination, it is reassembled into the original message.

+### Addressing
+For successful data transmission, data must be encapsulated with the correct source and destination addresses.

+There is a hardware address in every Network Interface Card (NIC).
+It is a unique Media Access Control (MAC) address which is 48 bits/6 bytes in length.

+There are also 2 types of addresses with different purposes needed for transmission of data over a network.

+1. **Network / Layer 3 Addresses**: or *end-to-end* addresses, the **network layer** source and destination addresses are responsible for delivering packet from the original source to the end destination, either on the same link or remote network.

+2. **Data Link / Layer 2 Addresses**: or *point-to-point* addresses, the **data link layer** source and destination addresses are responsible for delivering data link frame from one NIC to another NIC on the same network.

+#### Data Link Addressing (Same Network Vs. Different Network)
+For devices on the **same network**;
+Source Address - data link address of the device initiating transmission Destination Address - data link address of target device destined to receive transmission

+This works the same way on both L2 addresses and L3 addresses

+For devices on **different network**;